scientist-softserv/derivative-rodeo/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repository, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`,  and then run `bundle exec rake release`, which will create a git tag for the version, push git commits  and the created tag,  and push the `.gem` file to [rubygems.org](https://rubygems.org).